gabrielbeguren/AlceEngine/Documentation/Tutorials/setup.md

 Once the compiler is installed, everything is ready to start using the engine.

-However, it's important to clarify something before proceeding.
-Alce Engine is not an installable software per se.
-For each project you wish to develop using this engine, you'll need to clone or download the source code from the engine's repository.
-Within the repository, you'll find both the source code and the compilation tools.
-This design choice aims for versatility and simplification of the compilation process (Alce Engine doesn't use CMake; instead, the CLI programmed in Python handles the compilation and project building).
+However, it's crucial to understand before moving forward: Alce Engine isn't a traditional installable software.
+Instead, to develop projects with this engine, you must obtain the source code from its repository by cloning or downloading it.
+This repository contains not only the source code but also the necessary compilation tools.
+This approach offers flexibility and streamlines the compilation process.
+Unlike traditional methods using CMake, Alce Engine utilizes a custom CLI programmed in Python specifically tailored to handle compilation and project building, enhancing usability to the fullest extent possible.

+Having direct access to the engine's source code allows users the freedom to modify it according to their preferences, adding components, or even expanding its core functionality.
+While this decision may slightly increase compilation time for larger projects, it significantly reduces common linking issues often encountered in C++ development.

 Now that we understand this, let's proceed to download the engine's repository.
 If you have Git installed, simply clone the repository using the following command: